grantcurell/grantcurell.github.io/docs/How to Read lstopo and a PCIe Overview/README.md

-# How to Read lstopo
+# How to Read lstopo and a PCIe Overview

 The first time I looked at `lstopo`, I found the output rather overwhelming so I wrote this guide to break down what I was looking at.